 WSU Pestsense — is a compilation of fact sheets for managing common indoor pest problems.
 It is intended to provide information on how to manage common indoor pest problems using integrated pest management or IPM.
 Visit WSU Pestsense.

 Would you like to have a Master Gardener present at your garden club, service club or community group?
-Master Gardeners present on topics such as vegetable gardening, fruit tree care, ornamental gardening and others.
+Engaging, informed Master Gardeners present on topics such as vegetable gardening, fruit tree care, ornamental gardening, lawn reduction, cut flower gardening and much more.

 Our pages provide links to external sites for the convenience of users.
 WSU Extension does not manage these external sites, nor does Extension review, control, or take responsibility for the content of these sites.
 These external sites do not implicitly or explicitly represent official positions and policies of WSU Extension.